top of page

 The fact that Gunbuster is filled with enough sexualized teenage girls to satisfy all kinds of lolita complexes is another matter.
 But, it is a matter that seems to connect with female anxiety and distorted self-images in modern Japan.

-Psychological undercurrents and messages of misplaced sexuality is humorously underlined by naming the Russian Gunbuster cadet «Jung Freud» (after Carl Jung and Sigmund Freud).
+Psychological undercurrents and messages of misplaced sexuality are humorously underlined by naming the Russian Gunbuster cadet «Jung Freud» (after Carl Jung and Sigmund Freud).
 Even though her character has some depth (at least in the series), Jung Freud is more often remembered as a predecessor of the iconic character Asuka from Neon Genesis Evangelion.

 Gunbuster Easter Eggs

-There is something special about discovering hidden hints of obscure, or even wildly famous sources of inspiration.
+There is something special about discovering hidden hints of obscure or even wildly famous sources of inspiration.
 For one, Gunbuster quickly became known as a crossover between sports anime, hardcore science fiction, and shôjo manga.

 The team never tried to hide their fandom of otaku culture.
 Gunbuster is chock-full of inside jokes and well-worn genre clichés, both between the lines and right on top of them.
-Sailor Moon-jokes, for instance, are served like conveyor-belt sushi during an end-credit science class.
+Sailor Moon jokes, for instance, are served like conveyor-belt sushi during an end-credit science class.

-A few cranks up on the nerd-dial leads us to the mentioning of a «Tannhauser Gate», which is a reference to a line from the character Roy Batty in Blade Runner (1982).
+A few cranks up on the nerd-dial leads us to the mention of a «Tannhauser Gate», which is a reference to a line from the character Roy Batty in Blade Runner (1982).
 Closer study of backgrounds also reveals appearances of space vessels from the film Fantastic Voyage (1966) as well as the Star Wars universe.

 The previously mentioned black and white final episode is also claimed to be an imitation of Kihachi Okamoto's Battle of Okinawa (1971).
 But, since I could only find this theory one single place online (SFE – The Encyclopedia of Science Fiction), let’s just call it a curious, unconfirmed parallel for now.